TomCantrell/Masters-Project/README.md

 ------------------------------------------------------------------------------------------------------------------------------------

-The code shared here is used to solve the Orr-Sommerfeld eigenvalue problem by the implementation of two numerical schemes in finite-difference and spectral methods.
+The MATLAB code shared here is used to solve the Orr-Sommerfeld eigenvalue problem by the implementation of two numerical schemes in finite-difference and spectral methods.
 The code also generates plots of the eigenspectra allowing for visual analysis of the linear stability and consequently physical interpretation of the numerical solution.